just-another-downer/landgrid-support/_articles/introduction.md

 If you are working with others, be sure to invite your team members to collaborate.

 **Need some inspiration?**

-Check out what other people have accomplished with Site Control at makeloveland.com/reports.

-**Projects include:**
+Projects using our software include:

   *  Creating an inventory of every single property in the city of Cleveland
   * Collecting a years’ worth of data on every single structure fire in Detroit
   * Mapping lead contamination in water samples in Flint, MI
   * Evaluating tornado damage in Portland, MI

-If you want to make custom property maps and surveys but you don’t have the Land Grid Pro account yet, sign up today!
+If you want to make custom property maps and surveys but you don’t have a paid landgrid.com account yet, sign up today!